-Up to five power outputs are foreseen to drive bulbs, LEDs, and other primarily resistive or low inductive loads.
+Up to four power outputs are foreseen to drive automotive light applications.
+The outputs are optimized for driving automotive bulbs, but also HID ballasts, LEDs, and other primarily resistive loads.

 The smart switches are controlled by use of high sophisticated gate drivers.
 The gate drivers provide: